-Her first day on the job was a homecoming for this Industrial Commissioner.
+Her first day on the job was a homecoming for Jodie.
 From 1997 to 2000, Jodie served as an assistant to an IC Commissioner.
-In this role, she performed legal and legislative research, assisted during hearings, and

-After leaving the IC, Jodie served as an attorney for two Columbus law firms, where she represented state-fund and self-insured employers at all levels of IC hearings and in court actions throughout Ohio.
+In this role, she performed legal and legislative research, assisted during hearings, and gained an extensive understanding of the agency.
+After leaving the Commission, Jodie served as an attorney for two Columbus law firms, where she represented state-fund and self-insured employers at all levels of IC hearings and in court actions throughout Ohio.
 She is also a frequent lecturer on workers' compensation issues with extensive legal knowledge in both the private and public sectors.